lnishan/Curriculum-Vitae/README.md

 A passionate, experienced and skilled computer science student with extensive knowledge of programming and computer applications.
 An initiative taker and diligent self-learner.

-- Career Summary
+Career Summary

-  - Software Engineering Intern at Google USA.
+- **Software Engineering Intern** at **Google USA**.
-  - R&D Intern at Synopsys Taiwan.
-Best Intern of the Year.
-  - 3 years of experiences in gaming industries (C++ SDK/Front-end/MIS/Community Mgmt).
-  - Been a competitive programmer for 11 years.

-- Career Achievements
   - Expanded a large-scale testing framework used by Google YouTube and Search Infrastructure developers.
+- **R&D Intern** at **Synopsys Taiwan**.
   - Applied, analyzed and profiled graph algorithms on large-scale datasets.
+  - Rated Best Intern of the Year and presented the work in Synopsys Shanghai.
+- **3 years** of experiences in **gaming industries**.
+  - Wrote keyboard lighting effects, implemented website designs, managed servers and coordinated multiple events.
+- Been a **competitive programmer** for **11 years**, almost always as the team leader.
+  - Received 21 national/regional awards in programming competitions.
+  - Curated a well-received learning resource collection: "Awesome Competitive Programming" (1,800+ stars, 400+ forks on GitHub).
 - Created, administered and managed multiple websites with decent web traffic.
-  - Received 21 national/regional awards in programming competitions (almost always as the team leader).
-  - Curated a well-received learning resource collection: "Awesome Competitive Programming" (1,800+ stars, 400+ forks on GitHub).

 ---